Menu

 Background

-Employment advocates do not require any qualifications or credentials to represent somebody in an employment dispute, and there is also no industry regulation.
+In New Zealand, employment advocates are not required to hold any formal qualifications or credentials to represent somebody in an employment dispute, and the industry is currently unregulated.

 In October 2024, Ringa Hora was approached by industry representatives to discuss issues surrounding this with Employment Advocates and explore potential solutions for industry.